DrkSephy/Shogi/README.md

 # Artificial-Intelligence

-Implementations of various Artificial Intelligence constructs
+Implementations of various Artificial Intelligence constructs from the Artificial Intelligence Grad course at CCNY.